saladel/100-Days-of-Code-with-Python/README.md

-# This is the begining of my 100 days of code with Python
+# This is the begining of my 100 days of code using Python

 ## ***Day 1***: Learnt about the input() and len() function, python variables and naming variables.